Sapporo: 20th century

-In 1907, the Tohoku Imperial University was established in Sendai Miyagi Prefecture, and Sapporo Agricultural College was controlled by the university.
+In 1907, Tohoku Imperial University was established in Sendai Miyagi Prefecture, and Sapporo Agricultural College became part of the university as its agriculture faculty.
 Parts of neighbouring villages including Sapporo Village, Naebo Village, Kami Shiroishi Village, and districts where the Tonden-hei had settled, were integrated into Sapporo-ku in 1910.

-The Sapporo Streetcar was opened in 1918, and Hokkaido Imperial University was established in Sapporo-ku, as the fifth Imperial University in Japan.
-Another railroad operated in Sapporo, the Jōzankei Railroad, which was ultimately abolished in 1969.
+The Sapporo Streetcar was opened in 1918, and Hokkaido Imperial University was established in Sapporo-ku, as the fifth Imperial University in Japan, by separating the agriculture faculty of Tohoku Imperial University again.
+Another railroad operated in Sapporo, the Jōzankei Line, which was ultimately abolished in 1969.

-In 1922, the new city system was announced by the Tokyo government, and Sapporo-ku was officially changed to Sapporo City.
+In 1922, the new city system was announced by the national government in Tokyo, and Sapporo-ku was officially renamed Sapporo City.
 The Sapporo Municipal Bus System was started in 1930.
 In 1937, Sapporo was chosen as the site of the 1940 Winter Olympics, but due to the outbreak of the Second Sino-Japanese War, this was cancelled the next year.
 Maruyama Town was integrated as a part of Chūō-ku in 1940, and the Okadama Airport was constructed in 1942.
 During World War II, the city was bombed by American naval aircraft in July 1945.

 The first Sapporo Snow Festival was held in 1950.
 In the same year, adjacent Shiroishi Village was integrated into Sapporo City, rendered as a part of Shiroishi-ku, and Atsubetsu-ku.
 In 1955, Kotoni Town, the entire Sapporo Village, and Shinoro Village were merged into Sapporo, becoming a part of the current Chūō-ku, Kita-ku, Higashi-ku, Nishi-ku, and Teine-ku.
 The expansion of Sapporo continued, with the merger of Toyohira Town in 1961, and Teine Town in 1967, each becoming a part of Toyohira-ku, Kiyota-ku, and Teine-ku.

 The ceremony commemorating the 100th anniversary of the foundation of Sapporo and Hokkaido was held in 1968.
 The Sapporo Municipal Subway system was inaugurated in 1971, which made Sapporo the fourth city in Japan to have a subway system.
 From February 3 to 13, 1972, the 1972 Winter Olympics were held, the first Winter Olympics held in Asia.
 On April 1 of the same year, Sapporo was designated as one of the cities designated by government ordinance, and seven wards were established.
 The last public performance by the opera singer, Maria Callas, was in Sapporo at the Hokkaido Koseinenkin Kaikan on 11 November 1974.
-The Sapporo Municipal Subway was expanded when the Tōzai line started operation in 1976, and the Tōhō line was opened in 1988.
+The Sapporo Municipal Subway was expanded when the Tōzai line started operation in 1976, and the Tōhō line was opened in 1988, as well as the New Chitose Airport in the same year.
 In 1989, Atsubetsu-ku and Teine-ku were separated from Shiroishi-ku and Nishi-ku.
 Annual events in Sapporo were started, such as the Pacific Music Festival in 1990, and Yosakoi Sōran Festival in 1992.
 A professional football club, Consadole Sapporo, was established in 1996.
 In 1997, Kiyota-ku was separated from Toyohira-ku.
 In the same year, Hokkaidō Takushoku Bank, a Hokkaido-based bank with headquarters in Odori, went bankrupt.